WenjueHE/2026-AAAI-ComP/README.md

 🎆 Welcome to the repo of **ComP**! 🎆

-If you feel this work helpful, please support us with your stars⭐ and cite our paper!
+If you find this work helpful, please support us with your stars⭐ and cite our paper!

 This repo contains the official **PyTorch** implementation of ComP for balanced incomplete multi-modal emotion recognition (IMER).